|Nutrition Facts (per serving)|

 A quick roast in the oven is all the cauliflower needs to soften and slightly caramelize before getting topped with tomato sauce and a mix of mozzarella and pecorino cheeses.
 We’re even including a recipe to make a quick, homemade marinara while the cauliflower roasts, but we won’t tell anyone if you opt for a store-bought jar of sauce.

-- 1 tablespoon olive oil, plus more for coating baking sheet
+1 tablespoon olive oil, plus more for baking sheet

-- 3/4 cup grated Parmesan or Pecorino cheese
+3/4 cup grated pecorino cheese, or Parmesan cheese

 Gather the ingredients.